 2.1 The regatta is open to all members of the Asheville Sailing Club and their guests.
 Non-members may race but will not be scored.

-2.2 Eligible boats may enter by completing the signup sheet at the sailing club pavilion prior to racing.
+2.2 Eligible boats may enter by completing the signup on the Asheville Sailing Club site under the applicable regatta name prior to racing.
+Here is the link https://www.ashevillesailing.org/regattas

-Registration will occur at the sailing club pavilion at least 30 minutes prior to the skippers meeting.
+Registration will occur on-line at the Asheville Sailing Club website --https://www.ashevillesailing.org/regattas at least 30 minutes prior to the skippers meeting.
 The first race will begin soon after the conclusion of the meeting.
 No race shall begin more than 3 hours after the posted start of the skipper’s meeting.

 It is expected that all boats conform to their respective class rules for measurement.
 No measurements will be made at the regatta.
 Class restrictions (e.g. number of crew, sails) may be relaxed at the discretion of the Race Committee and ASC officers as long as no unfair advantage is gained.